codecrafters-io/build-your-own-redis/stage_descriptions/pubsub-03-aw8.md

 The tester only verifies that error message starts with "Can't execute '<command_name>'", so you're free to use a flexible error message and not stick to the exact format that Redis uses.

-For `SUBSCRIBE` command, the tester will verify that the response is its usual response.
+For the `SUBSCRIBE` command, the tester will verify that the response is its usual response.
 ```bash
 > SUBSCRIBE bar
 # Expecting ["subscribe", "bar", 2] as RESP-encoded array